 (a) Filing Not Generally Required.
-Interrogatories, requests for documents, requests for admission, and answers and responses thereto shall be served upon other counsel or parties, but they shall not be routinely filed with the Bankruptcy Court.
-The party responsible for service of the discovery material shall, however, file a certificate with the Bankruptcy Clerk indicating the date of service.
-The party shall also retain the original discovery material and become its custodian.
-The original of all depositions upon oral examination shall be retained by the party taking the deposition.
+Interrogatories, requests for documents, requests for admission, answers, and responses thereto must be served upon opposing parties and their counsel, but they should not be routinely filed with the Bankruptcy Court.
+The party responsible for service of the discovery material must, however, file a certificate with the Bankruptcy Clerk indicating the date of service.
+The party must also retain the original discovery material and become its custodian.
+The original of all depositions upon verbal examination must be retained by the party taking the deposition.

 (b) Selective Filing Required for Motions, Trial, and Appeal.

-(1) The custodial party shall file with the Bankruptcy Clerk at the time of use at trial or with the filing of a motion those portions of depositions, interrogatories, requests for documents, requests for admission and answers or responses thereto which are used at trial or which are necessary to the motion.
+(1) The custodial party must file with the Bankruptcy Clerk at the time of use at trial or with the filing of a motion, those portions of depositions, interrogatories, requests for documents, requests for admission, answers, and responses thereto which are used at trial or which are necessary to the motion.

-(2) Where discovery materials not previously in the record are needed for appeal purposes, the Bankruptcy Court, upon application, may order or counsel may stipulate in writing that the necessary materials will be filed with the District Court Clerk.
+(2) Where discovery materials not previously in the record are needed for appeal purposes, the Bankruptcy Court may order, or counsel may stipulate in writing, that the necessary materials will be filed with the District Court Clerk.